Session Replay and Heatmap Settings

 Masking overrides

 Define overrides for the masking level you set.
-For more information, review Manage privacy settings for Session Replay.
+For more information, refer to Manage privacy settings for Session Replay.

 Console tracking

-Toggle console tracking on or off, and set the types of console information you want to capture.
+Enable or disable console tracking, and set the types of console information you want to capture.
 Select one or more from Info, Log, Warn, and Error.

 The Session Replay viewer also includes a Network tab in the DevTools section.
-Use it alongside console logs to inspect network requests captured during a replay.
+Use the Network tab alongside console logs to inspect network requests captured during a replay.
 For details, go to Session Replay viewer.

 Multi-tab behavior

 Session Replay captures activity on the currently focused tab.
-When the user switches between tabs, the replay follows their focus and automatically switches to show whichever tab they're actively viewing.
+When the user switches between tabs, the replay follows their focus and automatically switches to show the tab they're actively viewing.

-When the user switches tabs, the replay cuts directly to the new tab with a fresh snapshot reflecting its current state.
+When the user switches tabs, the replay cuts directly to the new tab with a fresh snapshot of the new tab's current state.
 Background tabs aren't actively captured while out of focus.
-The event timeline captures and displays events from all tabs, regardless of whether they were happening on the focused tab at the time.
+The event timeline captures and displays events from all tabs, regardless of which tab had focus at the time.